Temavrix/NexaView/README.md

 ```
 ANNOUNCEMENT:-
-Going forward ComDash will been renamed to NexaView
-as part of our larger rebranding initiative.
-As for the project's future: Our resources at Temavrix are diverted
+For the project's future: Our resources at Temavrix are diverted
 to other new projects so NexaView will be recieving updates less
 often.

 NexaView Changelogs:-
-1. CI/CD Implementations.
+1. Removed Google Search and added Sun-Tracker [Experimental]
+2. News Loading Fixed
-2. Monthly Bug fixes, Code and Aesthetic improvements.
+3. Monthly Bug fixes, Code and Aesthetic improvements.

 Code Checks Manifest:-
 All Checks Status: ✅